Most expats find a place in Marrakech within two weeks.

 If you plan to stay six months or more, always negotiate for long term rates even if you start on a short term basis.

-Looking for a Marrakech rental without the common scams?
+Looking for a long-term rental in Marrakech without the common scams?

-Message me on WhatsApp & let me help you as a local.
+Message me on WhatsApp with your rental budget and arrival date and I will help you as a local.

 Marrakech gets extremely hot in July and August.